-The governors’ blog lets you know what our very active governing body has been doing, and how the members of the governing body have been involved in ensuring Mellers goes from strength to strength.
+The governors’ blog lets you know what our very active governing body has been doing, and how the members of the governing body have been involved in ensuring Mellers and Nottingham Nursery go from strength to strength.
 You can find it on the home page of this website.

 The school governing body consists of the following: